FELRec: Efficient Handling of Item Cold-Start With Dynamic Representation Learning in Recommender Systems: Experimental setup

 \begin{itemize} \item \textit{MovieLens} is a benchmark dataset of movie ratings.
 We use the MovieLens 25M Dataset \cite{harper2015movielens}, which includes $162,541$ users, $59,047$ movies and $25$ million movie ratings.
 We treat every rating as a user-item interaction. \item \textit{Twitch} is a dataset of users watching streams on Twitch collected over $43$ days in $10$-minute intervals \cite{rappaz2021twitch}.
 We treat every record as a user-item interaction.
 We sample $25$ million interactions, which include $817,625$ users and $432,813$ streams.
 We ignore the total time spent on a stream. \end{itemize}

 In all experiments, we assess how well models generalize to the future.
-We sort user-item interactions in chronological order based on the timestamps and treat the first $80\%$ of interactions as training set, the following $10\%$ as validation set and the remaining $10\%$ as test set.
-We distinguish three disjoint partitions of the test set.
+We sort user-item interactions in chronological order based on the timestamps and treat the first $80\%$ of interactions as training set, the following $10\%$ as validation set, and the remaining $10\%$ as test set.
+We partition the test set to give a more holistic overview of the performance of our method in different recommendation scenarios, not only item cold-start.

 \begin{itemize} \item \textit{Observed} includes user-item interactions where both user and item are part of the training set. \item \textit{New users} includes user-item interactions where item is part of the training set, but user is not. \item \textit{New items} includes user-item interactions where item is not part of the training set, and user may or may not be part of the training set. \end{itemize}